WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_configuration.md

-### **ImplementationGuide configuration**

-The L3 Author needs to configure the Implementation Guide:
+After initializing the IG, the L3 Author needs to configure the Implementation Guide.

-For WHO-authored Guidelines (i.e. not for adaptations), the configuration includes:

- After initializing the IG, it must be configured.

 For WHO-authored Guidelines (i.e. not for adaptations), the configuration includes:

 * Id: `smart.who.int.<ig_code>`